 What Type of Chicago Liquor License Do I Need?

-Choosing the Right Type of Liquor License in Chicago
+Choosing the Right Type of Liquor License in Illinois

 The most common question we get regarding liquor licenses is how much will it cost?
 However, before we can answer that question, it is important for you to identify what type of Chicago liquor license you need.
 There are six main classifications for liquor licenses in the City of Chicago.
 Each type of license has its own benefits and restrictions.
 It is important that you consider what type of business you want to run before discussing your options with a qualified Chicago liquor license attorney.